 Released in February 2019, the Rinnai I series combi boilers have a unique feature in that they can both heat your home and heat water simultaneously.

-The L series comes in 3 different sizes.
+The I series comes in 3 different sizes.

 The Rinnai M Series combi boilers were released in 2018 and are able to provide both home heating as well as all hot water needs.
 These systems are very similar to the Navien combi boiler systems available.

-The M Series is available in 4 different sizes.
+The M Series is available in 4 different sizes and offers exceptional value.

 Below we will go though the various Rinnai combi boiler products and explain their general function and use.
 Some of the systems below have been discontinued.
 Each combi system has been thoroughly explored in depth and you will find a link to individual pages and much more detailed reviews with specifications should you be interested in a specific system.

 The Rinnai E series of combi boilers is most like your standard Navien NCB or Ecoking C series combi systems.

 A Rinnai Combi Boiler consists of three heat exchangers.
 The primary one is the largest and heats your water up to the exact temperature you request.

 The second, (or secondary) is simply used to take excess heat out of the exhaust gases and preheat your incoming water increasing efficiency.

 In the Rinnai combi boiler there is a third heat exchanger that is used to completely isolate your potable water system.
 This enables you to use glycol in your heating system (radiant floors, forced air, thin fin baseboard, etc) should the need arise.
 That third heat exchanger is an additional step and does reduce the amount of hot water produced compared to a comparably designed tankless water heater.
 You would be looking at a reduction of around 0.5 gallons per minute, so it’s definitely not a deal breaker.